tdt/docs/app/controllers/docs/3.0/input.md

 A semantifying sequence exists of an extract, map and load part.
 These parts need to be configured in what we call a <em>job</em>.
 This job thus contains all the information that is needed to extract data from a certain data source, map the extracted data based on a mapping file, creating triples and loading these triples into a triple store.

 Similar to the core, where you would add resource definitions to the tdtadmin/resources package, you will have to use the input endpoint to create new jobs which is located at <em>input</em> (e.g. http://foo/input).
+Below are some examples of job configuration creations.

 Ex.
 1: Adding a CLI loader